Salespeople get paid when they hit targets.

 Tech should be an enabler, not a disabler.

-If you’re crippled by your CRM or other sales tracking software, you’re doing it wrong.
+If you’re crippled by your CRM or relying on ineffective free sales tracking software, you’re doing it wrong.

 Data management should not be a time-consuming burden of frustration in your sales team’s day-to-day life.

 Your CRM or sales tracker should take your data, arrange it effectively, and help you simply analyze the information you’ve gathered to help you sell more product.

 A simple definition: Sales tracking means keeping records and detailing all aspects of your sales process.